 Approximately two weeks before a tree planting occurs, our urban forestry crews will leave informational door hangers on nearby residences to inform them of the tree installations.
 Additionally, there will be flag and paint markings indicating the approximate locations of the new street trees in the rights-of-way.
 All planting locations will be inspected for underground utilities prior to planting to ensure that utilities will not be impacted during digging.
 Most tree planting projects take a few hours to a few days to complete, with minimal impacts to the street during installation.
 Since these newly planted trees are on City property, it is entirely the City’s responsibility to plant, prune, stake, and maintain the trees.
 However, it would be helpful if our residents could water the trees nearest to their properties during the hot summer months, although there is no resident obligation to water our street trees.
 Please note, the tree planting season begins in November and ends in March of the following calendar year.

 We chose a large variety of species every year depending on what is available at select nurseries.
 Traditionally, our staff selects a variety of Oak, Elm, Maple, Redbud, and other species.
-Most trees planted are one inch in diameter and no taller than seven to eight feet.
 Our trees come in a variety of sizes and types, such as ball and burlap, bare root, and containerized material.
 Our goal is to never plant more than ten percent of one species in a given year, to ensure a diverse and resilient urban forest.

-Neighborhoods selected to receive trees this year are the Downtown (Old Five Points), Stratford Lakes, and Lyon Park (including Morehead Hill & Lakewood Park) neighborhoods.
+Neighborhoods selected to receive trees this year are the Downtown (including Old Five Points) as well as the Southside/Collegeview (including Hayti, NCCU) neighborhoods.

 The rights-of-way (also referred to as “ROW”) are the areas of land intended to remain open for public or railroad use, upon which railroads and governments (state and local) maintain and exert control.
 The main use of the right-of-way is for transportation, but room for other government infrastructure exists there: hydrants, streetlights, signs, wires, pipes, sidewalks, etc. We distinguish between “City” and other rights-of-way because we don’t plant trees on state or private railway areas unless agreements are in place.